unocss/unocss/docs/integrations/runtime.md

 ---
 title: Runtime
 description: CSS-in-JS runtime of UnoCSS (@unocss/runtime).
+outline: deep
 ---

 # Runtime

-CSS-in-JS runtime of UnoCSS: `@unocss/runtime`.
+UnoCSS runtime provide a CDN build that runs the UnoCSS engine right in the browser.
+It will detect the DOM changes and generate the styles on the fly.

 ## Usage

-Simply add this line to your `index.html`:
+Add the following line to your `index.html`:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@unocss/runtime"></script>